aryar11/CSCE421/README.md

 # csce421
-#my work for csce421, machine learning, you can copy it if you want, but watch out, I suck at coding
+#my work for machine learning csce421 at Texas A&M College Station